mgritter/aoc-fstar/2021/day4/README.md

 I spent a long time on parsing; maybe I need to write some better primitives.
 Maybe I can copy some of these on later days.

+I could not figure out whether the `UInt32` parsing function would accept an initial `' '` in the number, and my attempts to run Ocaml interactively to test it failed miserably.